DFE-Digital/dfe-glossary/app/index.md

 ### Higher education institution (HEI)

+Usually a university.
 A generic term for organisations that teach at degree level or higher (’higher education’).
-Most of these are now called ‘universities’, which is a more commonly used term, but there are some which may call still call themselves colleges or use other terms.
+Some still call themselves colleges or use another term.

 ## I